7 Easy And Effective Ways That Can

-No worries, we’re here to help!
+No worries, we’re here to help with ideas to up revenue!
 Here are some helpful tips on how you can get more sales whether you run a cafe, restaurant, or bar, in the food and beverage business!

 1. Level Up Your Customer Service

 And yet, now and then every one of us still experiences subpar F&B customer service that makes our dining experience sucky.

 You will never reach maximum revenue potential without providing great customer service, even if you serve great food or drinks.

 This is why great customer service is highly regarded in the F&B industry.

 - Anticipate the needs of your customer – eg: offer to refill their glasses of water/tea when their glasses are 2/3 empty.

 - Check in with your customers from time to time to see how your customers are doing and if they’re enjoying their food/drink.

 - Let your servers taste your most popular dishes and observe how they’re prepared, so they can give genuine recommendations to your customers, which don’t sound scripted, especially when your employees are upselling other items on your menu.

 - Train your servers to set down plates and cups gently, instead of slamming them down haphazardly which makes your establishment seem unwelcoming.